mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### Improvements

-* You can now edit data set details directly from the [data source details](/data-hub/data-hub-catalog/search/#service-details) page.
+* You can now edit data set details directly from the [data set details](/data-hub/data-hub-catalog/search/#service-details) page.

 #### Fixes